ophirKatz/NodeExpressTypescript/README.md

-A nodeJS template application with NestJS written in typescript.
+A NodeJS template application with several technologies:

-Also has a mongodb connection feature.

-Will include MVC like behaviour
+* Typescript
+* NestJS
+* MongoDB
+* Docker
+* MVC

+Includes testing the backend classes with nestjs/testing.

+This application will back a client-side Angular template application.